AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/submitting-jobs.md

 To submit a job to OpenCue:

-1. Run CueSubmit.
+1. Start CueSubmit.

     {{% alert title="Note" color="info"%}}The instructions for running
-    CueSubmit vary depending on the installation method and whether you're running a CueSubmit plug-in.
+    CueSubmit vary depending on the installation method.
 To learn more, see [Installing CueSubmit](/docs/getting-started/installing-cuesubmit)
     or contact your OpenCue admin.{{% /alert %}}